tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 coverdisk on the March 1994 issue.
 The CU Amiga disk has a false creation date of 1978 caused by being created on a standard Amiga without a real-time clock.
-There are a few minor quirks about the exact disk structure, but effectively all files and all file dates on the _Amiga Down Under_ coverdisk exactly the same as the CU Amiga dates.
+There are a few minor quirks about the exact disk structure, but effectively all files and all file dates on the _Amiga Down Under_ coverdisk are exactly the same as the CU Amiga dates.

+### Physical media differences

+Some K240 disks have the label printed in orange, while others are printed in white.
+Based on photos of copies of the game on eBay and elsewhere, the "white" disks were accompanied with the K240 tutorial VHS flyer and a Gremlin prize draw entry card, and their boxes had stickers attached advertising high review scores (CU Amiga 91%, The One 90%).
+Both versions were widely available.

+The most plausible explanation is that the white-label disks are from a second print run.
+I have a hypothesis that all orange disks are v1.886, while white disks are v2.000.

+The Polish release of the game was published by a separate company, Licomp, and had its own unique [box art](https://hol.abime.net/2543/boxscan) as a result, which is largely a recreation of the English box art.
+Likewise with the manual.
+Data-wise, the Polish disk contents are the same as the regular English release.